apcooper/mws_svplan/README.md

 These notebooks are experiments with the tile layout, target selection, priority scheme etc. for MWS SV.
 For a given plan, each experiment assigns fibers to targets.

 Changing target selections and priorities requires some hacking of `desitarget` (see Background Information below).
-The aim of the setup here is to make trials with different selection functions straightforward.
+The aim of the setup here is to make that as painless as possible, so that we can quickly make trials with different selection functions.
+T

 ## Summary